Black-spotted whipray

-The black-spotted whipray (Maculabatis astra) is a species of stingray in the family Dasyatidae, found in coastal waters off southern New Guinea and northern Australia.
+The black-spotted whipray (Maculabatis astra) is a species of stingray in the family Dasyatidae, found in the coastal waters off southern New Guinea and northern Australia.
 Long thought to be a variant of the related brown whipray (H. toshi), this species has an angular, diamond-shaped pectoral fin disc and a whip-like tail without fin folds.
-It is characterized by its dorsal color pattern, which consists of a variably extensive covering of small, close-set dark, and sometimes also white, spots on a grayish brown background.
+It is characterized by its dorsal color pattern, which consists of a variably extensive covering of small, close-set dark, and sometimes also white spots, on a grayish-brown background.
 In addition, the tail has alternating light and dark saddles past the stinging spine.
 This species reaches a maximum recorded width of 80 cm.

 Crustaceans are the main type of food consumed by the black-spotted whipray.
 It is aplacental viviparous, with females gestating 1–3 young at a time, supplying them with histotroph ("uterine milk").
 Most of the black-spotted whipray's range lies within Australian waters, where it faces minimal conservation threats since the widespread deployment of bycatch-reducing measures on commercial trawlers.
 It is caught in small numbers for meat, skin, and cartilage by Indonesian fishers, as well as by prawn seine fishers off Papua New Guinea.
 A 2004 assessment of the brown whipray by the International Union for Conservation of Nature (IUCN), which also included data on the black-spotted whipray, listed them under Least Concern.